nds-group/netmob2023challenge/README.md

 <a href="https://api.mapbox.com/styles/v1/14ndy15/clhrwb13x021g01pggpis9c01.html?title=view&access_token=pk.eyJ1IjoiMTRuZHkxNSIsImEiOiJjbGhydmN6MzAwMTNoM2RvMXdueDlsNDB6In0.weceUml_7pXytBkhTclQCQ&zoomwheel=true&fresh=true#6.81/48.178/2.199/29.9/56" target="_blank">Youtube 3D traffic map</a> in 20 France cities.
 The map is interactive, you can zoom in/out and rotate the map.

+## Data access

+The access to the data is **restricted to the participants** of the [Netmob 2023 Data Challenge](http://netmob2023challenge.networks.imdea.org/) and to the [terms and conditions](https://netmob2023challenge.networks.imdea.org/terms-and-conditions/).

+The NetMob 2023 Data Challenge is a unique opportunity to access data that is typically **very difficult to come by**, and employ it to generate new knowledge, support innovation, prove theories at scale, or validate solutions in real-world settings.
+Prospective participants shall apply to the challenge by registering at https://netmob2023challenge.networks.imdea.org/.
+Complete instructions are provided at the same webpage.

 ## Data description

+The dataset is composed by:
+* 20 urban areas in France (Paris, Lyon, Marseille, Toulouse, Nice, etc.)
+* 68 mobile services (including YouTube, Netflix, Facebook, Instagram, Gmail, etc.)
+* 77 days continuous days
+* 100 x 100 m2 spatial resolution
+* 15 minute temporal resolution
+* 400+ billion data points
+* 2.3+ TB of data

 The full description of the dataset and the methodology can be found in our pre-print available here: [The NetMob23 Dataset: A High-resolution Multi-region Service-level Mobile Data Traffic Cartography](https://arxiv.org/abs/2305.06933).

 <img src="images/paper_front.png" width="50%" height="100%"/>

 Please cite our work, when using the dataset: